UWPCE-PythonCert/IntroPython-2017/_sources/exercises/grid_printer.rst.txt

   print('+', '-')

-If you don't want a newline after something is printed, you tell python what you want the print to end with like so:
+If you don't want a newline after something is printed, you tell Python what you want the print to end with like so:

 .. code-block:: python